 This typically indicates a significant reduction of power, contactor problems or even a faulty thermostat.

 - Frozen inside coil

-A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or blocked return air ductwork.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by filthy air filters or obstructed return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.

 Best practices suggest that the most convenient way for a Fort Lauderdale area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can promptly review the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!